sahilrajput03/learning_sql/Notes_pgadmin4_install.md

 # ~Sahil, If you messed up your above login credentials, you can reset the login credentials like that:
 rm /var/lib/pgadmin/pgadmin4.db
 # src: https://stackoverflow.com/a/58497861/10012446

+## IN FUTURE YOU CAN RUN pgadmin4 VIA:
+pgadmin4
 ```

 ## Configuring pgadmin to connect to local postgresql